FreeFeed/landing/faq.md

 ---

-== About users and groups ==
+## About users and groups

 **Q:** Where can I find the list of all users?

 **A:** There is no such thing as a unified list of users yet.
-However, you can browse other users’ friend lists, especially if those users have lots of subscribers, like [[ https://freefeed.net/xekc | @xekc ]], for instance.
-Also, you can read our [[ https://freefeed.net/freefeed/2bf84e10-8bf7-497d-b56f-14f4f0b52c1d | introductions post ]], as well as introduce yourself in the comments.
+However, you can browse other users’ friend lists, especially if those users have lots of subscribers, like [@xekc](https://freefeed.net/xekc), for instance.
+Also, you can read our [introductions post](https://freefeed.net/freefeed/2bf84e10-8bf7-497d-b56f-14f4f0b52c1d), as well as introduce yourself in the comments.

 ---

 **Q:** Where can I find the list of all groups?

-**A:** You can find a list of public groups at [[ https://davidmz.me/frfrfr/all-groups | davidmz.me/frfrfr/all-groups ]]
+**A:** You can find a list of public groups at [davidmz.me/frfrfr/all-groups](https://davidmz.me/frfrfr/all-groups)

 ---

-== About UI and terminology ==
+## About UI and terminology

 **Q:** What is ‘Vanilla’ & 'Gamma'?

 **A:** ‘Vanilla’ and 'Gamma' are nick-names for two alternate versions of FreeFeed UI.
-You can read more on them [[ https://freefeed.net/welcome/adaaee33-aff7-4c44-b0c1-5d7b0f7058fc | here ]].
+You can read more on them [here](https://freefeed.net/welcome/adaaee33-aff7-4c44-b0c1-5d7b0f7058fc).

 ---